 Non-CMV traffic enforcement stops/contacts target the unsafe driving behaviors of passenger car drivers in the vicinity of CMVs.
 NHP's Badge On Board program, wherein an NHP Trooper rides in a rented CMV and observes unsafe driving by passenger vehicles will advise Troopers stationed along the way to pull over the offending passenger car.
-See Part 2 Section 2 - CMV Crash Reduction for more detailed explanation of the NHP Badge On Board program.
+See Part 2 Section 2 CMV Crash Reduction for more detailed explanation of the NHP Badge On Board program.
 The source for this data is NHP Event Reporting.
+As stated above, non CMV traffic enforcement stops/contacts will continue during normal routine patrol and not subject to MCSAP reimbursement.